-We're now in the official campaign period, when the different political parties will be working hard to win the vote of adults across the UK.
+During the campaign the different political parties will be working hard to win the vote of adults across the UK.

 It can be a lot to take in, so Newsround's got this special list of election buzzwords for you to keep handy and impress your friends with!

 Ballot paper - the piece of paper on which you cast your vote, by marking an X in the box next to the name of the person you want to win.

 Ballot box - the sealed box in which you put your ballot paper after you've voted.

 By-election - a one-off election that happens in between general elections, usually when an MP in a certain area has died or resigned.

 Candidate - a person who is running in an election, usually representing a certain political party.

 Coalition - when two or more parties join together to make a government (when no party has a majority of the seats in the House of Commons).
 This is what the Conservatives and Liberal Democrats did after the last general election.

 Constituency - the area that your elected MP represents.
 There are 650 constituencies in the UK (and, as a result, 650 MPs).

 Deficit - the difference between what the government collects in taxes and what it spends.
 Cutting the country's deficit is a key talking point.